eigotateishi/OpenBuildings2FeatureClass/README.md

 for i, r in df_conf.iterrows():
 ```
-df_conf should be replaced by df_test.
+iloc[0:100] will retirieve the first 100 records from the original data. df_conf should be replaced by df_test.

 ## NOTE